-- Stipulation: A Stipulated Settlement Agreement between the department and petitioner to resolve original survey findings and enforcement actions without a formal hearing.
+- Stipulation: A Stipulated Settlement Agreement between DHS and petitioner to resolve original survey findings and enforcement actions without a formal hearing.

 - Sanction: DQA has the authority under state law (Wis.
 Stat. ch.
 50 and applicable Wisconsin administrative code) to impose the following penalties: